 No. I’m just an old anonymous hausfrau doing the weekly shopping, disheveled and barely able to chew gum and walk at the same time.
 My socks don’t even match.
 My pant leg on the left side is half caught in the Velcro closure of the cheap clumpy boots I’ve worn for seven winters now.
 It’s all very clear.
 I’m exposed.
 It’s all been a lot of smoke and mirrors and here I stand, naked if you will, not cool at all but a nearly 60-year-old teenage girl who just wants to go home and weep in front of my computer while Neil Young croons Old Man on Pandora Radio and where I ask myself for the millionth time if I’ll ever feel like a real grownup with life all figured out and shittons of sage advice for my posse of young hipster mentees.

-That sounds a little overdone there but you can only understand it if you’re nearly 60.
+That all sounds a little overdone there but you can only understand it if you’re nearly 60.
 Or if you remember parts of the 70s when cool was not such a slippery slope.
 Anyway, so there I was and this all really did happen in a nanosecond and all the while I stood plastered to the floor with my hands gripping my giant sunglasses and I imagine my mouth was poised in a partial O shape.
 But only for a second.
-I shook the hair off my face and slapped my glasses in place and resumed the squared-shouldered high-chinned affect that has delivered me peacefully out of my willowy youth and into a graceless, clumsy old age, camouflaged with giant sunglasses and sleek leather gloves—matching or not.
+I shook the hair off my face and slapped my glasses in place and resumed the squared-shouldered high-chinned affect that has delivered me peacefully from my willowy youth and into a graceless, clumsy old age, camouflaged with giant sunglasses and sleek leather gloves—matching or not.

 I shot a quick glace around was relieved that I’d pulled off my usual smooth transition back to uber-cool when I spotted an audience.
 She was tall and lean and her $30.00 sunglasses perched strategically on her obedient hair and when she saw me see her she laughed.
 We both laughed.
 I said, “Stupid hair,” and we both laughed again.
 Humans.
 They’re okay sometimes.